 One of the most significant and special view you can find in Vietnamis endless paddy fields as rice has been the staple food of Vietnamese people for thousands of years.
 The country is covered with beautiful rice fields at several locations in countryside from north to south.
 The lowlands are covered with rice fields, while the high hills benefit travelers with terraces carved out of the fertile soil, both are magnificent.
 Especially, in late September and early October, the change of the seasons is so vivid, and it is also the start of travelling season.

-The second half of September and first half of October is the best time to enjoy the golden paddies.
+The second half of September and the first half of October is the best time to enjoy the golden paddies.

 Tam Coc is located in Ninh Binh Province, about 100km to the south of Hanoi which can be visited easily in a day trip from the hustle and bustle capital city.
-Copying on the world-famous Halong bay, Tam Coc is considered the glamorous land of unique landscapes and myth.
+Copying on the world-famous Halong Bay, Tam Coc is considered the glamorous land of unique landscapes and myth.
 Except you are not sailing on a junk nor on the sea, but on a wee paddling boat on the submerged rice fields.
 If you don’t like boats and want to explore the area in a different way, you can choose to bike around the area (and get maybe even more impressive views).
-Apart from inspiring scenery, you have great chance to observe rural way of living.
+Apart from inspiring scenery, you have a great chance to observe the rural way of living.
 In late September, the fields are still green with patches of golden color, making a picturesque view, mixed with imposing mountains and peaceful villages.

 Tam Coc in harvesting season